Winchester u3a Data Protection Policy

-Principle 5 – Personal data which is kept in a form which permits identification of individuals shall not be kept for longer than is necessary.
+Principle 5 – Personal data that is kept in a form which permits identification of individuals shall not be kept for longer than is necessary.

 Principle 7 - Personal data must be processed in a manner that ensures appropriate security of the personal data against accidental loss, destruction or damage, using appropriate technical or organisational measures.

-Principle 8 - Personal data cannot be transferred to a country unless that country ensures an adequate level of protection for the rights of individuals in relation to the processing of personal data.
+Principle 8 - Personal data cannot be transferred to another country unless that country ensures an adequate level of protection for the rights of individuals in relation to the processing of personal data.